disc5/ILIASVagrant/README.md

         $ vagrant up

 You're all set up.
-The webserver will now be accessible from http://localhost:8888.
-From here you can initially run the ILIAS setup procedure.
+You may restart the machine with $vagrant reload.
+After that the webserver will be accessible from http://localhost:8888.
+From here you can begin to initially run the ILIAS setup procedure.
 * Data Directory outside Webspace: /opt/ilias/iliasdata
 * Path to Log File: /opt/ilias/shared/logs/ilias.log
 * Create New Client ...